-Twelve UN organizations recently joined in a statement calling on States to incorporate homophobia and transphobia as aggravating factors in hate crime laws.
-416 These organizations recognized that the response to violations of the right to life of LGBT persons is inadequate and that murders are "underreported and often not properly investigated and prosecuted, leading to widespread impunity and lack of justice, remedies and support for victims."417 The 12 UN organizations strongly reaffirmed the universality of human rights in their statement: "Cultural, religious and moral practices and beliefs and social attitudes cannot be invoked to justify human rights violations against any group, including LGBT persons."418
+Twelve U.N. organizations recently joined in a statement calling on states to incorporate homophobia and transphobia as aggravating factors in hate crime laws.
+These organizations recognized that the response to violations of the right to life of LGBT persons is inadequate and that murders are "underreported and often not properly investigated and prosecuted, leading to widespread impunity and lack of justice, remedies and support for victims.
+The twelve U.N. organizations strongly reaffirmed the universality of human rights in their statement: "Cultural, religious and moral practices and beliefs and social attitudes cannot be invoked to justify human rights violations against any group, including LGBT persons."

-Right to Security ii.
+2. Right to Security

 The ICCPR guarantees the right to security of person.
-419 The right to security concerns freedom from injury to the body and the mind, regardless of whether the victim is detained or non-detained.420 This right applies to "everyone," including "lesbian, gay, bisexual, and transgender persons."
-Under the ICCPR, States have the obligation to take measures to prevent violations of the right to security of person, as well as respond to past violations.
-422 The Human Rights Committee underscores the enforcement of criminal laws as an appropriate response to "patterns of violence against categories of victims such as intimidation of human rights defenders and . . . violence against persons on the basis of their sexual orientation or gender identity."423
+425 The right to security concerns freedom from injury to the body and the mind, regardless of whether the victim is detained or non-detained.
+426 This right applies to "everyone," including "lesbian, gay, bisexual, and transgender persons.
+427 Under the ICCPR, states have the obligation to take measures to prevent violations of the right to security of person, as well as respond to past violations.
+428 The Human Rights Committee underscores the enforcement of criminal laws as an appropriate response to "patterns of violence against categories of victims such as